-As the industry leader in the inspection and repair of fire and smoke dampers, LSS Life Safety Services® offers fire and smoke door inspections as a compliment to our passive fire-protection inspection services.
+LSS Life Safety Services®(LSS) offers fire door inspections and repairs as a compliment to our passive fire-protection inspection services.

 Fire-rated doors are an integral part of not just the building’s passive fire-protection system but the building’s overall fire protection.
 A properly operating fire door, just like a properly operating fire damper, is a key component in the compartmentalization of a building to stop the spread of deadly fire, smoke, and toxic fumes and gases.
 For the fire door to operate successfully the entire fire assembly must operate, and the fire door is just one part of the overall fire assembly.
 The assembly is composed of the fire door, frame, fire exit hardware, door closers, hinges, locks, door bolts, and other door components that when combined provide varying degrees of fire protection that is contingent on the door fire rating (e.g. 45 minutes, 90 minutes).
 In addition to all of the components of a fire door assembly there are multiple categories of fire doors: horizontal sliding; fire shutters; swinging; vertically sliding; chutes; and overhead rolling fire doors.

-Combining the critical role fire doors play in fire protection, the varying types of fire doors, the multiple components that comprise a fire assembly, with the high frequency that fire doors are used on a day-to-day basis in building occupancy the likelihood of a fire or smoke door not being in optimal condition to protect occupants in the event of a fire is quite high.
-That is why The National Fire Protection Association (NFPA), The International Code Council (ICC), and The Joint Commission all require the inspection of Fire Doors.
+Combining the critical role fire doors play in fire protection the National Fire Protection Association (NFPA), The International Code Council (ICC), and The Joint Commission all require the inspection of fire doors.
 The two primary NFPA Codes that have requirements for the maintenance and inspection of fire doors are NFPA 101®, Life Safety Code®, and NFPA 80, Standard for Fire Doors and Other Protective Opening Protectives®.

 Fire doors and door hardware are subject to failure due to the constant usage they take in high traffic areas, such as busy corridors in hospitals and schools.
 Constant usage can lead to misalignment of the door which could potentially lead to failure of the door to close in the event of a fire, which NFPA claims to be the most common failure of fire doors during an actual fire.
 Other common non-compliant issues are holes or openings in the fire door assembly, improper gaps, missing labels, failure of latching hardware to operate, missing screws, door coordinator operates improperly, non-working self-closing devices, missing gasketing, improper kick plates (protective plates) sizes, improper field modifications, and numerous other problems.